Limit regimes of ice formation in turbulent supercooled water: A stationary model

 Frazil ice in the water column acts as a sink term for the supercooling field $T_o$.
 Equations (\ref{delta T}) and (\ref{delta S}) yields conservation of the flux \beq \Phi_\calx= \Phi_{T_o}-(\hat\latent+a_S\hat S_R)\Phi_C, \eeq which is associated with the field \beq \calx=T_o-(\hat\latent+a_S\hat S_R)C. \eeq A formula analogous to Eq. (\ref{grande!}) can be derived, \beq \Phi_\calx=\Phi_{T_o}^B. \eeq As in the case of $T_n$, the field $\calx$ is not affected by ice production.

 The frazil ice flux $\Phi_C$ in the water column is the sum of the contributions by deposition and turbulent entrainment, \beq \Phi_C=\bar Cu_r+\overline{\tilde u_z\tilde C} \eeq (overbar and tilde indicate average and fluctuating components).
-The flux on the top of the column, $\Phi^{top}_C$, will be positive if deposition $\bar Cu_r$ dominates, negative otherwise.
+The flux on the top of the column, $\Phi^{top}_C$, will be positive if deposition $\bar Cu_r$ dominates.
 At stationarity, positive $\Phi^{top}_C$ necessarily corresponds to ice production exceeding melting in the water column.

-Let us introduce the ratio $\Entrainment$ of the frazil flux at the top of the column, taken with minus sign, and the total ice production $\Phi_T^L/\hat\latent$.
-In terms of the parameter $\Bowen$, \beq \Phi_C^{top}=(\Entrainment/\hat\latent)(\Bowen-1)\Phi_T^{tot}. \eeq The ratio $\Entrainment$ will be positive or negative depending on whether entrainment or deposition dominates; from positive definiteness of the deposition flux, we must have $\Entrainment\le 1$.
+Let us introduce the ratio $\Entrainment$ of the frazil flux at the top of the column, taken with minus sign, $-\Phi_C^{top}$, and the total ice production $\Phi_T^L/\hat\latent$.
+The two regimes $\Entrainment>0$ and $\Entrainment<0$ describe dominant entrainment and dominant deposition, respectively.
+In terms of the parameter $\Bowen$, \beq \Phi_C^{top}=(\Entrainment/\hat\latent)(\Bowen-1)\Phi_T^{tot}. \eeq Note, from positive definiteness of the deposition flux, that we must have $\Entrainment\le 1$.